Dpt of Finance reveals €5bn improvement in Exchequer deficit year-on-year

 He said, "This is why we must ensure prudent management of the public finances so that we are not left with a structural gap between revenue and expenditure in future years.”

-The Minister for Public Expenditure and Reform, Michael McGrath, also commented on today's data.
+The Minister for Public Expenditure and Reform, Michael McGrath, also commented on the data.

 He said the provision of thirteen and a half billion euro in Covid-19 expenditure from the overall yearly gross (€87.5billion) has "supported the delivery of key public services" during last year's Covid challenges.